linkwarden/linkwarden/README.md

 - [ ] Sidenav.
 - [ ] A design logo.

-> **To make a pull request please take a look at our [contributing guidelines](.github/CONTRIBUTING.md).**

 ## Setup
 ### Linux/MacOS
-1. Make sure the MongoDB database and collection is up and running.
+1. Make sure your MongoDB database and collection is up and running.

 2. Edit `/src/config.js` accordingly.

 3. Head to the main folder using terminal and run: `(cd api && npm install) && npm install --legacy-peer-deps` for the dependancies.

 4. Run `npm start` to start the application.

+## LinkWarden Development
+All contributions are welcomed!
+Please take a look at [how to contribute](.github/CONTRIBUTING.md).

+> **For questions/help, feature requests and bug reports please create an [issue](https://github.com/Daniel31x13/link-warden/issues) (please use the right lable).**